Sydney Lawford: First World War

-His military nickname was 'Swanky Syd', apparently derived from his habit of donning full dress regalia, including all of his medal entitlement, regularly.
-He was knighted in the field.
-General Sir Douglas Haig, then commanding the First Army of the British Expeditionary Force (BEF), noted in his personal diary in early 1915 the following assessment of Lawford, then still commanding the 22nd Brigade, as a general: "I was at Sandhurst with Lawford, ... although endowed with no great ability, he is hard fighting and plucky."
+His military nickname was "Swanky Syd", apparently derived from his habit of donning full dress regalia, including all of his medal entitlement, regularly.
+General Sir Douglas Haig, then commanding the First Army of the BEF, noted in his personal diary in early 1915 the following assessment of Lawford, then still commanding the 22nd Brigade, as a commander:

+I was at Sandhurst with Lawford, ... although endowed with no great ability, he is hard fighting and plucky.